If you’re about to design your organization’s first annual report, first, take a breath.

 Consider bringing your designer (or design-minded team member) into the process early—not to start designing right away, but to collaborate on flow, layout, and the kind of visuals that can help your content land stronger.

-2. Clarity Beats Cleverness Every Time
+2. Understanding Beats Cleverness Every Time

 A few ways to keep it clear: